TwilightWarden1001/qt-template/QT_Cookbook.md

-void clear()                            // Clears the line edit contents. void setPlaceholderText(const QString&) // Sets the placeholder text (gray text) for the line edit void setEchoMode(QLineEdit::Password)   // Sets the echo mode for the line edit
+void clear()                            // Clears the line edit contents. void setPlaceholderText(const QString&) // Sets the placeholder text (gray text) for the line edit void setEchoMode(QLineEdit::Password)   // Sets the echo mode for the line edit void setEnabled(bool)                // Enables or disables the line edit. bool isEnabled()                     // Returns true if the line edit is enabled.
 ```

 #### Signals